Jiu-Jitsu GP Quintet Rule Set

-JIU JITSU GP utilises the Quintet rule set.
+JIU-JITSU GP utilises a modified Quintet rule set.
 QUINTET is a Japanese submission grappling promotion created by mixed martial artist Kazushi Sakuraba that uses a 5-on-5, winner-stays-on format.
 It debuted on April 11, 2018 on UFC Fight Pass.

 RULES